Car vs Truck Accidents

 • Insurance claims history

-How does commercial truck accident insurance work?
+How does commercial truck accident insurance work after a CrASH?

 While liability insurance covers the cost of both property damage and medical bills to a third party, physical damage coverage covers the cost of damage to a truck after an accident.